 Social Impact Award Winners

 This award celebrates the achievements of learners or tutors who have inspired others around them to embrace learning opportunities and achieve their potential.
-Sponsored by the WEA in 2016.
+The 2016 Social Impact Award was sponsored by WEA.

 “I hope through raising awareness I can enable people to use their enhanced understanding in their personal lives, professional roles or in their local communities to better support and engage with those living with dementia.”